ioBroker/ioBroker.javascript/docs/en/blockly.md

 - nightEnd: night ends (morning astronomical twilight starts)
 - nauticalDawn: nautical dawn (morning nautical twilight starts)
 - dawn: dawn (morning nautical twilight ends, morning civil twilight starts)
-- nadir: nadir (darkest moment of the night, sun is in the lowest position)
+- nadir: nadir (the darkest moment of the night, sun is in the lowest position)

 The return value has type "Date Object", what is just the number of milliseconds from 1970.01.01.

 **Note:** to use "astro"-function the "latitude" and "longitude" must be defined in javascript adapter settings.

 ## Convert blocks
 Sometimes it is required to convert value into other type.
-Following blocks allow to convert value into specific types.
+Following blocks allow converting value into specific types.

 ### Convert to number
 ![Convert to number](img/convert_tonumber_en.png)